Choosing between Clay and Floqer for your go-to-market data needs often comes down to five questions:

 Clay's Claygent is a web research agent.

 It browses websites, reads pages, fills forms, and extracts structured data.
-With over 1 billion lifetime runs, it's proven at scale for tasks like finding case study mentions on competitor sites, checking whether a contact still works at a company, or extracting pricing from product pages.
+With over 1 billion lifetime runs, it is proven at scale for tasks like finding case study mentions on competitor sites, checking whether a contact still works at a company, or extracting pricing from product pages.
 Claygent also connects to MCP servers (Gong, Salesforce, Google Docs) for first-party data context.

 Floqer's Flo handles similar research tasks with less user configuration.

 Trolley's agents automatically detected "pain points from social media, news articles, Glassdoor, and Reddit" and built per-account research briefs.
-Structured.ai confirmed agents "sourced 50,000+ companies, then systematically studied each one".
+Structured.ai confirmed agents "sourced 50,000+ companies, then systematically studied each one."
 Flo also serves as the workflow builder: describe what you want, and it assembles the enrichment and research sequence.

 ZoomInfo's AI operates at the intelligence and execution layer.